l33tn00b/tibberPriceChartScraper/README.md

     docker run -d -e "PLZ=<YOUR_ZIP_CODE_HERE> -e "TZ=Europe/Berlin" -p 443:8999 --name ttf_server --shm-size="2g" tibber-timeframe
     ```

+## HELP!
+- If you run into issues building the container image: Check your disk space.
+Is there any left?
+There's plenty of strange errors when running low.

 # Alternatives
 Get raw pricing data from the European Transparency Platform, calculate pricing according to a particular provider.
 Render a nice chart ourselves.